gconfs-conferences/csharp-2018/slides.md

 > - `int val = 10;`{.cs}
 > - `setValue(val);`{.cs}

-> - What is the value of val ?
+> - What is the value of val?
 > - val = 10

 ## Arguments passed by reference